roopekorpela/kokkolanbudo.fi/content/english/bjj.md

     - title : "BJJ as a sport"
       images:
       - "../../images/bjjchoke.jpg"
-      content : "
+      content : |
-      **Brazilian ju-jutsu or BJJ** is a martial and self-defense sport developed by brazilians Carlos and Hélio Gracie on the basis of traditional Japanese jujutsu and judo techniques. <br> <br>
+      **Brazilian ju-jutsu or BJJ** is a martial and self-defense sport developed by brazilians Carlos and Hélio Gracie on the basis of traditional Japanese jujutsu and judo techniques.

        Brazilian jujutsu focuses on various martial arts techniques used in the country.
-In a typical match situation, the goal is to take the opponent to the ground as soon as possible, where the match will end with a lock or strangle. <br><br>"
+In a typical match situation, the goal is to take the opponent to the ground as soon as possible, where the match will end with a lock or strangle.

     # service item loop
     - title : "BJJ in Kokkola"
       images:
       - "../../images/bjjclass.webp"
-      content : "
+      content : |
       BJJ has been practiced in Kokkola since 2016.
 Despite its novelty, the sport has already attracted several dozen enthusiasts and its popularity is growing rapidly.
 Exercises are suitable for everyone - regardless of gender or physical fitness.
 The workouts are really about doing and the atmosphere is open and friendly.

-      Start the life's fitness remodel and book your place from the next basic course or come to our gym for a free tryout. <br> <br>
+      Start the life's fitness remodel and book your place from the next basic course or come to our gym for a free tryout.

       The length of the basic course is about 2 months and its price is 100 €.
 The price includes the membership fee and the exercises after the basic course in the group that continues throughout the season.
-The training take place twice a week and a more detailed training schedule is always confirmed before the start of the next basic course.  <br><br>"
+The training take place twice a week and a more detailed training schedule is always confirmed before the start of the next basic course.

 timetable:
   enable : true